-Dilute colours: sometimes a dachshund inherits genes that weakens the colour.
+What are Dilute colours?
+Sometimes a dachshund inherits genes that weakens the colour.
 The black in black and tan coats changes to a faded grey (blue).
 In the chocolate, the coat fades out to a very milky ‘Galaxy’ bar colour, known as Isabella.
-Dilute dogs may suffer from Colour Dilution Alopecia.

 What is Colour Dilution Alopecia (CDA)?
 Not only do the genes weaken the colour, but in many cases, the genes also thins and weakens the hair shaft, so that it easily falls out or breaks off, leaving bald patches on the body, particularly on the ears.
 This can leave the skin particularly prone to sunburn, infection, dermatitis and cancer.
 Unfortunately, Dachshunds seem to be at particularly high risk.
 A dilute pup recently advertised for £6500 was described as having a coat that ‘almost glowed pink’ – seemingly the breeder was unaware that it was the skin showing through the very thin overlying hairs.

 Is there any evidence to show the extent of the issue?
 Yes, plenty.
 The most recent is the outcome of the 2021 DachsLife survey of 10,000 dachshunds.
 74% of blue dachshunds in the survey were affected by either CDA, patterned baldness, allergies or other skin conditions, compared to 28% of dogs of all colours (including the dilute dogs).
 74% of the reports of CDA specifically were for dilute dogs of all colours and patterns.
 For more information see https://www.dachshundhealth.org.uk/dachslife-2021